 This recipe comes together in 2 parts: preparing the filling and slicing and folding the zucchini.
 Assembling the zucchini around the filling is a fun step if you want to have kids participate in the kitchen.

 - Zucchini.
 The low-carb pasta alternative that will fool you into thinking you’re enjoying a much more decadent meal.
-Zucchini is rich in Vitamins A and C (which aid vision and immune systems) and antioxidants (which may benefit the heart).
+Zucchini is rich in Vitamins A and C (which aid vision and immune systems, and why I love snacking on Zucchini Fritters) and antioxidants (which may benefit the heart).
 See more about zucchini’s health benefits here.

 - Ground Turkey.
 I wanted to keep things lighter by using lean ground turkey.
 It will appease the meat-eaters at your table and help make the dish more satisfying.
 If you prefer, you can swap Italian sausage (try turkey sausage!) or make the recipe with ground chicken.

 - Seasonings.
 Onion powder, dried oregano, salt, black pepper, and red pepper flakes are the ideal combination of flavors for our ravioli filling.

 - Cheeses.
 I used part-skim ricotta, part-skim mozzarella, and grated Parmesan.
 The ricotta gives the ravioli filling nice body, and the mozzarella and Parmesan help add melty, cheesy goodness to both the filling and the tops of the ravioli.